-Paramount has elected to use the notice-and-access provisions under National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Notice-and-Access Provisions") for the Meeting in respect of mailings to beneficial Shareholders, but not in respect of mailings to registered Shareholders (i.e. a Shareholder whose name appears on the register of Shareholders).
+Paramount has elected to use the notice-and-access provisions under National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Notice-and-Access Provisions") for the Meeting in respect of mailings to Beneficial Shareholders, but not in respect of mailings to Registered Shareholders.
 The Notice-and-Access Provisions are a set of rules developed by the Canadian Securities Administrators that are intended to reduce the volume of materials which are mailed to shareholders by allowing a reporting issuer to post online an information circular and related materials in respect of a meeting of its shareholders.

-While registered Shareholders will receive a paper copy of the notice of meeting, this Information Circular and a form of proxy, beneficial Shareholders will receive a notice containing information prescribed by the Notice-and-Access Provisions and a voting instruction form.
-In addition, a paper copy of the notice of meeting, this Information Circular, and a voting instruction form will be mailed to those beneficial Shareholders who have previously requested to receive paper copies of these materials.
-Paramount's financial statements in respect of its most recently completed financial year along with the related management's discussion and analysis will be mailed to registered Shareholders and to those beneficial Shareholders who previously requested to receive such information.
+While Registered Shareholders will receive a paper copy of the notice of meeting, this Information Circular and a form of proxy, Beneficial Shareholders will receive a notice containing information prescribed by the Notice-and-Access Provisions and a voting instruction form.
+In addition, a paper copy of the notice of meeting, this Information Circular, and a voting instruction form will be mailed to those Beneficial Shareholders who have previously requested to receive paper copies of these materials.
+Paramount's financial statements in respect of its most recently completed financial year along with the related management's discussion and analysis will be mailed to Registered Shareholders and to those Beneficial Shareholders who previously requested to receive such information.